Yanrishatum/fontgen/README.md

 ```
 * `input` - path to TTF file relative to JSON file.
 Optional if `inputs` is present.
 * `inputs` - An array of TTF files relative to JSON file.
 Can be used as fallback fonts in order of appearance.
 Optional if `input` is present.
+* `svgInput` - Description for generating font with glyphs created from svg shapes.
+See [SVG input description format](#SVG-input-description-format) for details.
 * `output` - Path to output .fnt file relative to JSON file.
 * `mode` - Describes mode in which glyphs are going to be generated.
 Possible values are: `msdf`, `sdf`, `psdf` and `raster`.
 MSDF provides best accuracy by utilizing RGB channels, all others produce grayscale image.